Modelling the galaxy-halo connection with semi-recurrent neural networks: Important Features

 We compare the distributions of mass, metallicity and \ac{mwa} in an intermediate halo mass bin for each network and each randomisation in \cref{fig:rt3}, shown next to the median of ten ordinary predictions, and the true data.
 As the network marginally underpredicts the scatter in stellar mass, and under-predicts metallicities, the true distributions are distinct from our predictions: histograms of stellar mass are marginally narrower in our predictions, and metallicity histograms are slightly offset.
 If the distribution from any randomisation is closer to the true distribution, it suggests that a member of this shuffle group is misleading the network, while larger differences suggest the group contains necessary information.

-We find no evidence of a shuffle group which improves the network's performance if scrambled, however there is a clear difference in the shape of satellite distributions when group 3 is randomised.
+We find no evidence of a shuffle group which improves the network's performance if scrambled, as is the conclusion from evaluating a $\Xi$ analogue for median data values; however there is a small difference in the shape of satellite \ac{mwa} distributions when group 3 is randomised.
 While the scatter ratio shows the dependence of other shuffle groups in different halo mass regimes, this analysis of data in a narrow halo mass range shows that shuffle group 3 is additionally important for distinguishing similar samples.
 It is not explicit, however, whether this dissimilarity serves to deform the predictions, indicating that the shuffle group contains a necessary detail of the \ac{ghc}; or whether these features correlate with the \ac{illtng} distributions, which would imply that shuffle group 3 deceives the satellite network.